cscheye/rails-flyweight/README.md

+#Rails Lite!
+##A project completed at AppAcademy

+From the original docs:

 # Using the specs
 Some specs have been written to guide you towards the lite :) There are rspec specs in the `spec` directory and ruby code for you to test with in the `test`